brendanwenzel/perp_cli_curie/README.md

 ```

 ## Quit Market
-Close all positions in the specific market only if the market is closed and no longer active.
+Close all positions in the specific market ONLY if the market is closed and no longer active.
 If market is active, please use the "close" command.

 ```bash
 perp quit <base_token_address>